SDP405 Framing the PhD

 Type of course:

-Five full days of lectures, seminars, discussions (35 hrs)
+Five full days of lectures, seminars, discussions, plus an individual tutorial (35 hrs).

 Theme 1: We get to know each other.
 Participants´ backgrounds, projects and goals for the PhD will be shared and discussed.
 Short presentations by students, exercises and inspiration.

 Theme 2: Research questions.
 How do we develop good research questions (and related framing of scientific problems) and research aims?